Baseflow/XF-Material-Library/README.md

 4. `MenuSelectedCommand` - The command that will execute when a menu item was selected.
 The type is `Command<MaterialMenuResult>`.
 The result will contain the index of the selected menu and the parameter, if any.

-5. `MenuSelectedCommandParameter` -  The parameter to pass in `MenuSelectedCommand`.
+5. `CommandParameter` -  The parameter to pass in `MenuSelectedCommand`.

 6. `MenuTextColor` - The text color of the menu items.